 The Himiway Escape is a good bike, but it’s not without its flaws.
 Here’s what I’ve noticed after using this bike for an extended period.

 The Fixed Seat Can Make Pedaling Uncomfortable.
 There are advantages of the fixed seat, mainly that it’s sturdy and makes it easy to get on and off of it.
 The downside is that you can’t adjust it and if you’re a person of average height, you’ll find that pedaling isn’t very comfortable.
 I’m 5’10” and can pedal the bike, but I’m definitely in an awkward position.
 As a result, I find myself using the throttle most of the time when I’m riding.

-It’s a Really Heavy Bike.
+It’s a Heavy Bike.
 The Himiway Escape has a low, sleek profile, but it’s also super heavy.
 It weighs 92 pounds, so it’s the heaviest bike I own.
 Picking it up is also a pain because the design of the bike makes it so there isn’t really a good spot to lift the bike with.
-I live in a house with 4 steps leading into my house and it’s a massive pain for me to carry it up and down these steps.
+I used to live in a house with 4 steps leading into my house and it was a massive pain for me to carry it up and down those steps.
 If you have to carry your bike up steps, think carefully about whether this bike makes sense for you.
 (I have a new house with a garage, so that’ll make things much easier for me going forward)

 This is An Expensive Bike.
 The Himiway Escape is priced at $1,699, which can seem expensive for people who aren’t used to buying an ebike.
 I will say that, in my opinion, most ebikes are good investments if you’re using them as a car replacement, rather than as just a recreational vehicle.
 If you think about it, your cheapest car will cost more than most ebikes and will cost much more to maintain.
 Most people only need to travel short distances, so an ebike can accomplish that feat without the high upfront cost or continuing maintenance costs.